cloudevents/spec/tools/fake-docs/text-verification.md

 You MUST NOT have the word Cloud Event or the word Cloud Events

-even if they are seperated by newlines
+even if they are separated by newlines

 Cloud